Andrew Pickens Ranger District

-A: These stand for “United States Forest Service Property” and are mean to indicated when you cross into our out of the National Forest.
+A: These stand for “United States Forest Service Property” and indicate when you cross into or out of the National Forest.

 A: They do prescribed “controlled” burning to control fuel loads in the forest and encourage new growth forage food source for wildlife.